|Paul Gascoigne and Bryan Robson|

 GK: Eddie Hopkinson (County Durham)

 Eddie Hopkinson started his career with Oldham in 1951.
 He spent almost his entire career at Bolton Wanderers and currently holds the record for appearance at the club.
 In 1958 he won an FA Cup winners medal, keeping a clean sheet against Manchester United.
-He earned 14 caps and was England's backup keepers at the 1958 WC Finals
+He earned 14 caps.
+He was England's backup keepers at the 1958 WC Finals

-Montogomerry is Sunderland appearance record holder.
+Jimmy Montogomery is Sunderland appearance record holder.
 In the 1960's, he was a part of Sunderland's famous back-five.
 He spent 17 years with the club.
 He helped them to win the FA Cup in 1974.
-He later joined Nottingham Forrest and served as Peter Shilton as they won the European Cup in 1980.
+He later joined Nottingham Forrest and served as Peter Shilton's backup as they won the European Cup in 1980.

 GK: Fraser Forster (Northumberland)

 Forster started his career with Newcastle United, but never played for them.
-After a series of loan deals, he joined Celtic in Scotland.
+After a series of loan deals, he joined Celtic in Scotland in 2010.
 He won three straight league title with them.
 In 2014, he moved to Southampton.
-At the time of writing, he earned 3 caps for England and went to Brazil 2014 with the national team.
+At the time of writing, he earned 6 caps for England and went to Brazil 2014 with the national team.

 RB: William Ashurst (County Durham)

-He played for Lincoln City, Notts County and West Bromwich Albion in the 1920's.
+William Ashurst played for Lincoln City, Notts County and West Bromwich Albion in the 1920's.
 He played maibky for Notts County.
 He also was on the books of Leeds United.
 He had 5 caps for England between 1923 and 1925.
 He also played once the English League representative side.

 CB/DM: Norman Hunter (County Durham)

 Jack Charlton played his entire career with Leeds United.
-He was FWA Player of the Year in 1967.
+He was the FWA Player of the Year in 1967.
 He is the elder brother of the Manchester United great, Bobby.
-They helped England to win the WC in 1966 and reached the semi-final of Euro 1968.
+They helped England to win the World Cup in 1966 and reached the semi-final of the European Chamopionship in 1968.
 He earned 35 caps for England.